FatFiredProgrammer/RentVsOwn/readme.md

 An application that simulates owning, renting and being a landlord of a property.

+## TODO

+Include moving costs.
+Perhaps allow renter to move periodically during simulation.

+## Notes to /u/friendly_hendie

+I shared an XLSX spreadsheet [here](https://github.com/johnweeder/RentVsOwn/blob/master/RentVsOwn.xlsx).
+I tried to change my code to output a spreadsheet so you could just it.
+I tested my code as best I could by comparing mine to yours for similar runs until I got everything to match up.
+Except for the issues below.

+Renter NPV -$198,269 vs owner NPV of -$134,136.
+This is a clear victory, in this case, for own over rent.
+Even lowering the rent to equal the owner's monthly payment doesn't help.

+At $2,300 rent, the landlord has an NPV of -$38,185 at an 8% discount rate.
+At 2% IRR.
+However, we've basically chosen relatively conservative options here which work against the landlord.

+Problems with the spreadsheet.

+* When comparing rentals, NPV/IRR is only meaningful in a relative sense.
+I.e. it only let's you decide which is better/worse - renting or owning.
+It says nothing about the true economic value.
+A person _must_ either rent or own - you must have a place to live.
+The NPV here is not truly a cash flow showing revenue from an asset.
+Rather, it is accumulating the net value of the costs associated with owning or renting.
+See scholarly paper referenced below.
+* Your spreadsheet, the landlord does not appear to account for the security deposit being held.
+* Your spreadsheet, the monthly discount rate for NPV is calculated as "rate / 12".
+It should be "(1+rate)^(1/12)-1"
+* Your spreadsheet,  does not appear to account for the loan balance in the final cash flow.
+* Your spreadsheet, property tax and mortgage interest deduction are not relevant landlord assuming they rent more than 14 days per year.
+These are already deductible expenses in any case.
+One can't take an _additional_ "tax savings" because these expenses are _already_ offsetting rental income.
+I.e. you're not _saving_ on tax, you're simply not paying tax which would otherwise have been due.
+Since your spreadsheet is not paying tax to begin with, this essentially gives you a **tax deduction twice**!
+* Your spreadsheet, tax savings via depreciation are a "non-cash" expense are should _not_ be included in NPV.
+See link below.
+* To the extent you have a loss or unused depreciation, a loss can only be used to offset other passive income (in most reasonable cases).
+Assuming all your properties are similar, you can't use a rob Peter to pay Paul approach here to boost your cash flow.
+In essence, that is just transferring value from another property.
+* Your fixed closing costs for both purchase and sale are way out of line with respect to Omaha.
+I understand other areas of the country are different.
+Buyers fees are 1/2 title insurance, 1/2 of closing fee, some doc fees, termite and an appraisal.
+Plus a percentage fee for loan origination (1 or 2%).
+Sellers closing costs here are 1/2 title insurance, 1/2 of closing fee and some documentation fees - plus a 6% commission.

+Changes made to my simulation:

+* CSV and markdown reports
+* Monthly and yearly reports.
+* Landlord security deposit held/returned
+* Vacancy holdback
+* 1031 exchange
+* Added support for mortgage/propert tax deductions
+* Charge interest on an operating loan for negative cash flows.

+# Links

 This code available on [github](https://github.com/johnweeder/RentVsOwn).

 See [Rent vs Own NPV](https://fbe.unimelb.edu.au/__data/assets/pdf_file/0011/1497953/2011MayLiER_NPV_submission.pdf)